-European Literature, 1790-1840: The Corvey Collection This unique collection of monographs includes a wide range of Romantic literature published in English, French, and German.
+European Literature, the Corvey Collection, 1790-1840 This unique collection of monographs includes a wide range of Romantic literature published in English, French, and German.
 The Corvey Collection-sourced from Castle Corvey in North Rhine-Westphalia, Germany-is one of the most important surviving collections of works from the period.
 It focuses on rare works, especially those written by lesser-known female writers, and includes more than 9,500 titles.
 Scholars can research topics that include Romantic literary genres; mutual influences of British, French, and German Romanticism; literary culture; female writers of the period; the canon; Romantic aesthetics; and many others.
-Additional information about Nineteenth Century Collections Online can be found on page 6.
+Additional information about Nineteenth Century Collections Online can be found on page 10.
 BRITISH LITERARY MANUSCRIPTS ONLINE

-British Literary Manuscripts Online, c.
+British Literary Manuscripts Online: c.
 1660-1900 This first installment in the series provides intimate glimpses into the lives and works of famous and lesser-known British authors from a significant two-hundred-year literary period.
 It includes thousands of pages of poems, plays, essays, novels, diaries, journals, correspondence, and other manuscripts from the Restoration through the Victorian era.
-With thousands of rare manuscripts and books, British Literary Manuscripts Online, c.
+With thousands of rare manuscripts and books, British Literary Manuscripts Online: c.
 1660-1900, gives an intimate look at the lives and works of major literary figures.
 Authors include Aphra Behn, William Blake, the Brontë sisters, Robert Burns, Thomas Carlyle, William Cowper, John Licke, Alexander Pope, Laurence Sterne, Oscar Wilde, and many others.
-Bibliography of Oscar Wilde By STUART MASON t an Introductory Note by Rosage Roce.
-Demy Svo, 630 pages.
-25s. net.
-Also a limited fine Edition de Laixe or kand-made paper, numbered and signed, 63s. net.
-Illustrated with over one hundred reproductions of title pages, manuscripts, etc., and Brandstay and Max Beer The work, which has taken ten years to compile, inclindes a complete list of Wilde's anonymous contributions to the Press, several of which are been remitted for the first time.
-It consums also the impublished scenario of the cet play, The Continuit of Autopsia, and the appreciated dedication to The Bailed of Realing Good.
-OPINIONS ON THE PRESS
+Bibliography of Oscar Wilde By STUART MASON With an Introductory Note by Robert Rose.
+Demy Sto.
+630 pages.
+25s net.
+Also a limited fine Edition de Luse on hand-made paper, numbered and signed, 63s. net.
+63s. net.
+Illustrated with over one hundred reproductions of title-pages, manuscripts, etc., and unpublished cartoons by AURREV Brannstay and Max BRERBORN.
+The work, which has taken ten years to compile, inclindes a complete list of Wilde's anonymous contributions to the Press, several of which for bere seguinted for the first time.
+It claims also the impublished scenario of the lost play, The Certificial of Augusta, and the appreciaed dedication to The Build of Residue, Good.
+OPINIONS OF THE PRESS An astonishing bibliography . . . few English writers have been so served by their bibliographera." - Globs. well terred by field bibliographers."-Gibs.